dvingerh/PyInstaLive/README.md

 #### Specific versions

-If you want to install a specific version of PyInstaLive when for example the newest version contains a bug, you can specify the version tag in the install command:
+If you want to install a specific version of PyInstaLive when for example the newest version contains a bug, you can specify a different version tag in the install command:

 ```bash
 pip install git+https://github.com/notcammy/PyInstaLive.git@2.2.0 --process-dependency-links
 ```

-Use the version number you want after the **@** symbol (e.g **2.2.0**).
+Use the version number you want after the **@** symbol (e.g **@2.2.0**).

 ![](https://raw.githubusercontent.com/notcammy/PyInstaLive/5907fc866446d5f426389a5198560075848d770e/.github/spacer.png)